evenp/FBSD/README.md

-# Fast Blurred Segment Detector
+# FBSD: Fast Blurred Segment Detector

 Requires at least Qt5.5
 Compilation by qmake and make